-In such environments, small concerns are generally overlooked in fear that calling attention to a potential safety concern will make an employee look stupid or waste everyone’s time.
+In such environments, small concerns are generally overlooked for fear that calling attention to a potential safety concern will make an employee look stupid or waste everyone’s time.
 Or, if management is constantly pressuring employees for more production, workers may accidentally miss a safety concern.
-And let’s be honest, usually the “possible concerns” generally don’t end up to being a big problem, but sometimes they are extremely expensive and deadly.
+And let’s be honest, usually the “possible concerns” generally don’t end up being a big problem, but sometimes they are extremely expensive and deadly.

 7 – Final Thought: Getting to the Ultimate Incentive

 The ultimate incentive in any organization is simple:

 To some degree, safety promotion and safety culture are about making this single fact brim with positive incentives.
 Everyone is reporting.
 Everyone is speaking up.
 Everyone is watching out for each other.
 Everyone is friendly with management.

 When everyone is doing [insert your positive point], it’s not simply a safer environment that practices proactive risk management, but also a positive place to work.
 Getting to the ultimate incentive is about picking apart the various incentives in your aviation SMS, and nudging each one in a positive direction.